Haskell to Raku - nutshell

 compare it to let/in and where constructs maybe?

-Haskell and many other functional programming languages use tail call optimization, also sometimes called tail tall elimination, to remove the stack overhead of some types of recursive function calls.
+Haskell and many other functional programming languages use tail call optimization, also sometimes called tail call elimination, to remove the stack overhead of some types of recursive function calls.

 There is nothing in the Raku language specification forbidding the implementation of this class of optimization, but no current implementation has it.